Azure-Samples/azure-ai-vision-sdk/backend_samples/INTRODUCTION.md

 # How Web-to-Mobile Liveness Works

-A user starts on your website, scans a QR code or taps a link, and completes a liveness check in your Android app, iOS app, or iOS App Clip.
-Your backend connects these steps using the same session ID.
+A user starts a liveness check on your website, then scans a QR code or taps a link to continue in your Android app, iOS app, or iOS App Clip.
+Your **backend** (the server behind your website) connects these steps using a **session ID**, a reference number for that check.
 The liveness check assesses whether a live person is in front of the camera.

 This introduction explains the idea with examples.
 For implementation,